rehierl/node-tree-outliner/3-3-0-design-4.md

 of the last relevant ancestor.

 **CLARIFICATION**
 A reduced sequence contains subsequences of subsequent siblings.
 All the nodes of a particular subsequence have the same parent.
 The parent of a subsequent subsequence is an ancestor of a presequent subsequence.

+Note that a next sibling is not necessarily strictly subsequent to its previous sibling because the previous sibling could have child nodes.
+Therefore: "subsequent siblings" and not "strictly subsequent siblings".

 **Memory hook**
 A reduced sequence, and even its section, can loosely be described as "a sequence of siblings".

+Note that, in an ordered tree of nodes, the context of a current node has vaguely similar characteristics.
+That is, if the ancestors of a node are ignored and if the nodes are ordered according to the distance they have with regards to the current node.

 <!-- ======================================================================= -->
 ## sectioning nodes (2)